sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 **Graphing**

-After calcualting the frequencies, I used these objects to to graph them in a series of donut charts for the 3 competitor yokes.
-First I began by preparing a dataset that I will input into my graphing function.
-The dataset included 3 columns: the yoke name or "category", the response in either "Yes" or "No" for the smoothness question, and the proportions for the yes and no responses.
+After calcualting the frequencies, we used these objects to to graph them in a series of donut charts for the 3 yoke models.
+First I began by preparing a dataset to input into my graphing function.
+The dataset included 3 columns: the yoke name or "category", the response in either "Yes" or "No" for the pitch axis smoothness coding result, and the proportions for the yes and no classfications.

 ``` R
 # Prepare data: Proportions of responses for 3 sets of responses